High-dimensional Newey-Powell Test Via Approximate Message Passing: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we propose a high-dimensional Newey-Powell heteroscedasticity test based on contrasting expectile regression at two different expectile levels.
+The testing procedure is based on a bias-corrected estimator directly obtained from the AMP algorithm in Section~\ref{sec: AMP algorithm}, which is tracked by the state evolution recursion asymptotically when $n, p\to\infty$.
+We clarify that we want to offer an alternative debiasing framework in addition to the existing one, which requires adding a bias-correction term to the regularized estimators.
+Such a well-explored debiasing framework requires estimating sparse sample precision matrices and a thorough theoretical investigation for the bias-corrected estimator, which requires a considerable amount of work.
 The proposed test has stable performance when $\gamma_0$ is highly sparse, meaning that only a few covariates $X_j$ contribute to the heteroscedasticity.
 The numerical performance suggests that the error distributions also have an impact on the size and power of the test, which is worth further investigation.
 Although the AMP theory is developed for multiple levels, we did not explore contrasting multiple expectiles for testing heteroscedasticity in this work.
 This could be interesting for future research.

 Upon examining Theorem~\ref{thm:power function of test}, we observe that the strength of the signal in $\gamma_0$ and the covariance of the two expectile estimators also impact the power of the test.
 An open question remains regarding the optimal choice of expectile levels.